-The Fund also holds 2 ordinary shares in CG Management Services Ltd., a British Virgin Islands company, representing 100% shareholding in the Fund in 2020.
+The Fund also holds 2 ordinary shares in CG Management Services Ltd., a British Virgin Islands company, representing 100% shareholding in 2021 (2020 : 100%).

-At 31 December 2020, the following balances relate to the Fund's involvement with its unconsolidated subsidiaries.
+At 31 December 2021, the following balances relate to the Fund's involvement with its unconsolidated subsidiaries.